-The day-to-day management of, and investment decisions for, the Portfolio are made by the Adviser's International Value Senior Investment Management Team.
-The International Value Senior Investment Management Team relies heavily on the fundamental analysis and research of the Adviser's internal research staff.
-No one person is principally responsible for making recommendations for the Portfolio's portfolio.
+The day-to-day management of, and investment decisions for, the Portfolio are made by the Adviser's Relative Value Investment Team.
+The Relative Value Investment Team relies heavily on the fundamental analysis and research of the Adviser's internal research staff.

-The following table lists the persons within the International Value Senior Investment Management Team with the most significant responsibility for the day-to-day management of the Portfolio's portfolio, the length of time that each person has been jointly and primarily responsible for the Portfolio, and each person's principal occupation during the past five years:
+The following table lists the persons within the Relative Value Investment Team with the most significant responsibility for the day-to-day management of the Portfolio's portfolio, the length of time that each person has been jointly and primarily responsible for the Portfolio, and each person's principal occupation during the past five years:

-Employee; Length of Service; Title Principal Occupation During the Past Five (5) Years Tawhid Ali; since 2016; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.
-Avi Lavi; since 2012; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.
+Employee; Length of Service; Title Principal Occupation During the Past Five (5) Years Frank V. Caruso; since 2001; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.
+John H. Fogarty; since 2018; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.
+Vinay Thapar; since 2018; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.